Central Oregon Coast

 The weather on the Oregon coast is mild in the spring, summer, and fall, and it rains about 75 inches a year.
 Winter can be cold, wet, and produce strong storms/waves.

-I use Verizon, and the cell service is spotty along the Oregon coast – and is hit or miss at Seal Rock.
+I use Verizon, and the cell service in at this location is spotty at best.

 Nearby camping and lodging

 Camping - click on the campground below for directions

 Cape Perpetua Campground (.5 miles north)